dfoerderreuther/referenced-assets-package-helper/README.md

 ./run.sh ../path/to/crx_root/content/we-retail/us/en/experience we-retail-en-experience-assets

+Result:

+we-retail-en-experience-assets.zip with all grepped asset paths from ../path/to/crx_root/content/we-retail/us/en/experience in filter.xml

 ### 2. Build package

 Upload we-retail-en-experience-assets.zip to the AEM instance that contains the referenced assets.
 Press "build"